maastrichtlawtech/jurix23/demo.md

 permalink: /demos/
 ---

-This page will collect teaser videos prepared by the authors.
+This page will collect teaser videos prepared by the authors for the demos accepted to JURIX, and for contributions that could not participate to the main conference although present in the proceedings.

-# Demos
+## Demos

 - **Answer Set Programming for Legal Decision Support and Explanation**, by Daniele Theseider Dupre